-Troubleshooting: UI Warning: The actual value is different what what is displayed
+Troubleshooting: UI Warning: The actual value is different from what is displayed

 Condition or Error

-UI displays the message The actual value is different what what is displayed
+UI displays the message The actual value is different from what is displayed

 Causes